 Regional warming is expected to continue at an above-average rate in the GoM as compared to other oceanic ecoregions (Saba et al. 2016).
 Temperature-linked disturbances to historic nearshore community structure and function may become more frequent, intense, and prolonged.
 Monitoring nearshore regions will be critical to predicting and understanding how increased temperatures may affect biological organization levels from individual species to the overall GoM ecosystem.
-In this study, we will relate changes in nearshore surface temperature to changes in the community structure, relative abundance, and summer growth rates of common nearshore fishes, using Atlantic silverside (Menidia menidia; hereafter, silverside) and Atlantic herring (Clupea harengus; hereafter, herring) as focal species.
+In this study, we will relate changes in nearshore surface temperature to changes in the community structure, relative abundance, and summer growth rates of nearshore fishes commonly encountered in a beach seine survey, using Atlantic silverside (Menidia menidia; hereafter, silverside) and Atlantic herring (Clupea harengus; hereafter, herring) as focal species.